w3c/tpac-breakouts/README.md

 # Scripts
 `validate-sessions.js` checks that the session data is valid and consistent.

-`validate-grid.js` checks that the proposed gridd is valid and consistent.
+`validate-grid.js` checks that the proposed grid is valid and consistent.

 `build-sessions-page.js` generates `sessions.html` - the list of sessions as defined by `grid.json`.